lasteam/meteor-accounts-ui-bootstrap-3-and-blaze-zh/README.md

 `[sudo] npm install -g meteorite`

-You will also need the following:

-* Bootstrap 3: `mrt add bootstrap-3`
-* At least one accounts plugin: `mrt add accounts-password`, `mrt add accounts-github`, etc.
+You will also need at least one accounts plugin: `mrt add accounts-password`, `mrt add accounts-github`, etc.

+Bootstrap 3 (`bootstrap-3`) is automatically included.

 How to add to your meteor app
 -----------------------------

-`mrt add accounts-ui-bootstrap-3`
+`mrt add accounts-ui-bootstrap-3-and-blaze`

 How to use
 -------------